-Dry pipe fire sprinkler system in Chicago
+Dry pipe fire sprinkler system in Chicago area

 While the wet pipe system is the most popular due to its ease of installation and maintenance, it’s not a perfect fit for all occasions.
 Any structure where freezing is a possibility, dry pipe systems should be installed because a wet pipe system stands the chance of bursting should the water in the pipes freeze and expand.